Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 At this point, you will start collecting email addresses, as your audience shows interest in the lead magnet.
 Start creating a value-packed newsletter from the very first subscriber and keep it up as your list grows.
 Note that you can also automate the process using email drip campaigns if you are too busy to write an email on a regular basis.

 In our experience with online stores (but this highly depends on the industry), you can expect to see a 2%-5% conversion rate (visitors turning into subscribers).”
+See how many orders your store gets on a daily basis as a result of your blogging efforts with the help of this store overview dashboard.

 “One effective strategy for building an email list is to ask your audience to participate in a survey,” says Max Whiteside of BarBend.com.
 “Identify a hot topic that is relevant to your audience and ask for their feedback.
 I recently executed this strategy to gain insights into what women are experiencing pertaining to being harassed at the gym.